BostonGlobe/wp-local-compose/README.md

 #### Setup

 1. Clone this repo into your machine.
-2. Start the containers, using `docker compose up` (if you have an older version of Docker you might need `docker-compose`).
+2. Start the containers, using `podman compose up`.
 A "certs" folder will be created for the self-signed certificates.
 This folder is also ignored by Git.
 3. Add boston.local to your machine's host file.
 On a Mac, this is at /etc/hosts.
 You just need this line: `127.0.0.1 boston.local`.
 4. Clone the BDC repo (https://github.com/BostonGlobe/wp-theme-bdc2) into the wordpress/wp-content folder, replacing all files.
 5. Navigate to https://boston.local.
 Your browser might give you a security error, because it doesn't like the self signed certificate, but proceed as "unsafe".
 Your should see the WP database setup screen.
 Go ahead and set it up, as boston.local.